-The idea for the “Meet a Member” series is to give you a behind the scenes look at the Cohabs Community and understand what Cohabs is.
+The idea for the “Meet a Member” series is to give you a behind the scenes look at the Cohabs Community and get a better sense of what Cohabs is all about.

-So, if you’re curious to learn more about one of our members?
+So, are you curious to learn more about one of our members?

-Meet Maxence, Belgian reporter living at Cohabs Prospect 885, New York.
+Meet Maxence, a Belgian reporter living at Cohabs Prospect 885, New York.